“Ask the Grandfathers to help you,” said Old Hands with a crooked smile.

 What to Pack (The Must-Haves)

 Layers are your best bet.
-When the sun is shining it’s hot but as soon as the clouds take over, it’s windy and chilly, especially on the water.
+When the sun is shining, it’s hot.
+When clouds appear, it can be windy and chilly, especially on the water.

 Medium to heavyweight long underwear is a must.

 DEFINITELY bring a raincoat, rain pants, rain hat, and waterproof gloves.
 You’ll regret it if you don’t.
 When you’re on the tenders there’s no cover, and unless there’s a safety issue, excursions go out rain or shine.
 Are you required to go?
 No. But why go if you’re not prepared to embrace the elements?
 (See above notes on “Tenders” for more detailed information.)

 Maple Leaf Adventures provides rubber boots for activities that you’ll keep in your cabin throughout the week.
 If you want extra support, bring your own insoles.
 For walking about the ship, bring a soft leisure shoe––no hard soles on deck.

 At least one cozy fleece or sweater to wrap yourself in when you’re hanging out in the salon.

 I brought a wool headband that I wore under my hat to keep my ears warm.
 If you have sensitive ears as I do, you may want to do the same, or bring a warm cap that will fit under your rain hat.